 - a- Linguistic analysis - Here, simile that is one of lexico- grammatical structure in hyperbolic forms, is obvious.
 Simile and metaphor, according to Al- Tufaili & Al- Jobori (2016: 49) are devices of exaggeration. - b- Pragmatic analysis - The CI is Just like the bricks of a structure which, when joined together, turn into a strong structure, the believers, together are also a strong fort where each member of the community is like a brick.
-They must, therefore, have the same relationship with each as the bricks have with one another in a structure in-as-much as each one of them aids and supports the other. - The ISA is directive since the prophet PBUH advises believers to help each other. - 9- The Messenger of Allah said: "There are three things for - which whomever has them, then he has tasted the sweetness of faith: The one for whom Allah and His Messenger are more beloved to than anything else; whoever loves someone and he does not love him except for the sake of Allah,...
+They must, therefore, have the same relationship with each as the bricks have with one another in a structure in-as-much as each one of them aids and supports the other. - The ISA is directive since the prophet PBUH advises believers to help each other. - which whomever has them, then he has tasted the sweetness of faith: The one for whom Allah and His Messenger are more beloved to than anything else; whoever loves someone and he does not love him except for the sake of